 Each year, you must have your child’s progress evaluated.
 You have several options:

-- State assessment: Your child can take the state tests public schoolers take
+- State assessment: Your child can take the state tests

 - Psychologist evaluation: A licensed psychologist evaluates progress